Zinc deficiency: Soils and crops

 Soil zinc is an essential micronutrient for crops.
 Almost half of the world's cereal crops are deficient in zinc, leading to poor crop yields.
 Many agricultural countries around the world are affected by zinc deficiency.
 In China, zinc deficiency occurs on around half of the agricultural soils, affecting mainly rice and maize.
-Areas with zinc deficient soils are often regions with widespread zinc deficiency in humans.
-A basic knowledge of the dynamics of zinc in soils, understanding of the uptake and transport of zinc in crops and characterizing the response of crops to zinc deficiency are essential steps in achieving sustainable solutions to the problem of zinc deficiency in crops and humans.
+Areas with zinc-deficient soils are often regions with widespread zinc deficiency in humans.
+Basic knowledge of the dynamics of zinc in soils, an understanding of the uptake and transport of zinc in crops, and characterizing the response of crops to zinc deficiency are essential steps in achieving sustainable solutions to the problem of zinc deficiency in crops and humans.

 Biofortification

-Soil and foliar application of zinc fertilizer can effectively increase grain zinc and reduce the phytate:zinc ratio in grain.
-People who eat bread prepared from zinc enriched wheat have a significant increase in serum zinc.
+Soil and foliar application of zinc fertilizer can effectively increase grain zinc and reduce the phytate-to-zinc ratio in grain.
+People who eat bread prepared from zinc enriched wheat or fortified breakfast cereals have a significant increase in serum zinc.

-Zinc fertilization not only increases zinc content in zinc deficient crops, it also increases crop yields.
-Balanced crop nutrition supplying all essential nutrients, including zinc, is a cost effective management strategy.
+Zinc fertilization not only increases zinc content in zinc-deficient crops, it also increases crop yields.
+Balanced crop nutrition supplying all essential nutrients, including zinc, is a cost-effective management strategy.
 Even with zinc-efficient varieties, zinc fertilizers are needed when the available zinc in the topsoil becomes depleted.

-Plant breeding can improve zinc uptake capacity of plants under soil conditions with low chemical availability of zinc.
+Plant breeding can improve the zinc uptake capacity of plants under soil conditions with low chemical availability of zinc.
 Breeding can also improve zinc translocation which elevates zinc content in edible crop parts as opposed to the rest of the plant.

 Central Anatolia, in Turkey, was a region with zinc-deficient soils and widespread zinc deficiency in humans.
 In 1993, a research project found that yields could be increased by 6 to 8-fold and child nutrition dramatically increased through zinc fertilization.
 Zinc was added to fertilizers.
 While the product was initially made available at the same cost, the results were so convincing that Turkish farmers significantly increased the use of the zinc-fortified fertilizer (1 percent of zinc) within a few years, despite the repricing of the products to reflect the added value of the content.
 Nearly ten years after the identification of the zinc deficiency problem, the total amount of zinc-containing compound fertilizers produced and applied in Turkey reached a record level of 300,000 tonnes per annum.
-It is estimated that the economic benefits associated with the application of zinc fertilizers on zinc deficient soils in Turkey is around US$100 million per year.
+It is estimated that the economic benefits associated with the application of zinc fertilizers on zinc-deficient soils in Turkey is around US$100 million per year.
 Zinc deficiency in children has been dramatically reduced.